- Telenet launches new application ‘Telenet One Number’

 In practice, customers can leave their smartphone at home and still stay connected with their smartwatch.
 Calls come in directly on the smartwatch.
 The smartwatch also autonomously receives all notifications or messages, and you can also listen to music or search locations.
 Convenient while working out, walking, at concerts or other places and activities where you’d rather not have your smartphone with you.

 From November 13, Telenet One Number will be included as a standard feature in the WIGO, YUGO and Business KLIK bundles.
 Each mobile number from the bundle can be linked to one eSIM.
 The smartwatch uses the data and call minutes included in the bundle.
 Telenet One Number can be activated on the Apple Watch Cellular (Apple Watch Series 6 and Apple Watch SE versions), and later also on the Samsung Watch LTE (versions Galaxy Watch 3 and Galaxy Watch Active 2 versions).
-Previous generations of Apple Watch or Samsung Watch with eSIM that were bought in another European country are also compatible.
+Previous generations of Apple Watch with eSIM that were bought in another European country are also compatible.

 The eSIM technology is expected to be rolled out further in the coming years on smartphones, wearables and other smart devices such as cars, electric bikes, security cameras, etc. Telenet is looking to support Telenet One Number on other devices as well in the future.
 The idea is also to let Telenet and BASE customers in 2021 use the eSIM in their smartphone as well instead of the conventional SIM card.